 The first recorded use of this Greek word in Christian theology was by Theophilus of Antioch in about 170.
 He did not speak about a Trinity of god however.

-The Council of Nicaea was the first council in the history of the Constantine created Catholic Church, that was intended to address the entire body of its believers.
+The Council of Nicaea was the first council in the history of the Constantine created Catholic Church after he issued the Edict of Milan in 313 making Jesus the patron of his army, the Council of Nicaea was intended to address the entire body of its believers.
 It was convened by the Roman Emperor Constantine l in AD 325 to resolve the controversy of Arianism, a doctrine that held that Christ was, based on the holy scriptures, a created being.

 Col 1:15 (Jesus) Who is the image of the invisible God, the firstborn of every creature: